agathoklisx/libved/README.md

    # to redirect also valgrind's messages

-   # you can always use the created binary in sys/bin/
+   # you can always use the compiled executable located in sys/bin/
    # but the LD_LIBRARY_PATH should adjust to point to sys/lib

    # of course you can run directly the static executable, that can be compiled